gagandeep982006/CPP_PROJECTS/Virtual_Typewriter/README.md

 I built this project to explore:

-Low-level input simulation
+->Low-level input simulation

-Keyboard event handling
+->Keyboard event handling

-Virtual-Key codes and character mapping
+->Virtual-Key codes and character mapping

-Automation and human-text simulation
+->Automation and human-text simulation

-How operating systems interpret synthetic input
+->How operating systems interpret synthetic input

-It started as a simple idea — “Can I make C++ type for me?”
+->It started as a simple idea — “Can I make C++ type for me?”

 But it turned into a complete automation tool capable of typing full sentences with accuracy and timing control.